mvertes/parscan/docs/modules/vm.md

 - `Recover` clears the panic state if called inside a deferred function.
 - `DeferRet` is emitted at function exit to run deferred functions in LIFO order.

+### Native Go interop (WrapFunc / CallFunc)

+Parscan functions are integers (code addresses) or `Closure` values at runtime.
+Neither can be stored directly in a typed Go `func` field via `reflect.Set`.
+Two mechanisms bridge this gap:

+1. **`funcFields` side-table.** The VM maintains a `map[uintptr]Value` keyed by the address of the target reflect.Value.
+When the compiler detects assignment of a parscan func to a native struct field, it emits an instruction that stores the parscan func into `funcFields` while writing a zero/stub into the actual field.

+2. **`WrapFunc` opcode.** Converts the parscan func on the stack into a `ParscanFunc` by calling `reflect.MakeFunc` with a trampoline that re-enters the VM via `Machine.CallFunc`.
+The resulting `GF` `reflect.Value` is assignable to any Go func field of the matching type.
+   `CallFunc` is safe for single-threaded synchronous callbacks; concurrent goroutines calling different wrapped functions on the same `Machine` are not safe.

 ### Trap and interactive debug mode